Do you want to start a blog and earn money from it?

 There are three things you need to consider when choosing the right blog niche:

-It’s important that you select a niche that you’re interested in or passionate about, especially that this is your first time creating a blog.
+It’s important that you select a niche that you’re interested in or passionate about, especially since this is your first time creating a blog.
 There is a lot of work to do at the start.

 No matter how fun it is at the beginning, there’s a possibility that your interest will wane over time (for various reasons).
 You must be passionate about the niche so you can build a stronger foundation for your blog.